itametis/bbtools/README.md

 # BBTOOLS
-Execute unit tests in bash / ksh / csh / shell scripts
+Execute unit tests in bash/dash/ksh/csh/shell scripts.

 ## What is BBTOOLS ?
 BBTOOL **is an overlay** of SHUNIT2 acting as an helper to write and execute **unit tests** easily.
+It's also an overlay of Shellcheck to process a source code analysis of script files.

 ## Which scripts languages supported ?
-Mainly BASH but anything else compliant with SHUNIT2 like CSH, KSH and so on.
+Mainly DASH & BASH but anything else compliant with both SHUNIT2 and Shellcheck such as CSH, KSH and so on.

 ## How to install BBTOOLS ?
-* Download the last archive inside the [release section]().
+* Download the repository.
-* Extract it somewhere on your hard drive.
+* Place it somewhere on your hard drive.
-* Add the **bb executable** under <BBTOOLS EXTRACT DIR>/bin/bb to your $PATH variable.
+* Add the **bb executable** (the one under <BBTOOLS EXTRACT DIR>/bin/bb) to your $PATH variable.

 And that's it !

 ## How to run it ?
 There is three parameters to the bb command line :
+- **bb check** : check the shell scripts using Shellcheck
 - **bb clean** : clean the working directory
 - **bb test** : generate the test suite and process it
 - **bb help** : display help